19 Jun The Potential for Graphene in the Agriculture and Food Industries

 High Capacity Batteries

 A next generation of batteries based on graphene could be used in farm operations and for other purposes.
 Such batteries will hold a charge longer and recharge faster.
-Graphene’s properties of low weight and great strength could eventually result in the manufacture of light weight components for farm equipment which would be more fuel efficient.
+Graphene’s low weight and great strength could eventually lead to the manufacturing of light weight components for farm equipment, which would be more fuel efficient.

 Solar Power Storage

 Lower-cost graphene solar cells could replace silicon PV cells to generate electricity for farm and food processing operations.
-Graphene reflects less light and absorbs more light which produces electricity more efficiently.
-Greater efficiency means a smaller surface of graphene could generate the same amount of electricity as a larger silicon surface.
+Graphene reflects less, and absorbs more, light which produces electricity more efficiently.
+Greater efficiency means that a smaller surface of graphene could generate the same amount of electricity as a larger silicon surface.
 The development of a graphene solar cell could eliminate the need for higher-cost materials and the complicated manufacturing techniques needed for today’s PV solar cells.

 Superior Food Packaging

-Graphene can be used to create improved food packaging which can help reduce food waste and increase food safety.
+Graphene can be used to create improved food packaging, which could help reduce food waste and increase food safety.
 Flexible, transparent, and moisture impermeable materials are critical for packaging applications in the food industry.
 Packaging can lengthen the life of a food product by incorporating a layer of graphene that substantially reduces permeability.

 While not all of the applications discussed above can currently be commercialized on a cost-effective basis, they should be closely monitored by businesses operating in the agriculture and food industries.
-The use of graphene in water filters and components of the IoT can aid the production of cheaper energy, increase farm efficiency, cheapen food processing, reduce food waste, and improve food safety.
-As a result, companies with good patent strategies will be the ones to transform the current industries with faster, cheaper, and bettering performing product features.
+The use of graphene in water filters and components of the IoT can increase farm efficiency, aid in the production of cheaper energy, cheapen food processing, reduce food waste, and improve food safety.
+As a result, companies with good patent strategies will be the ones to transform the current industries with faster, cheaper, and better performing product features.